GoogleCloudPlatform/python-docs-samples/language/classify_text/README.md

 ## Query with text

-The indexed text files can be queried with another text that might not have been indexec.
+The indexed text files can be queried with another text that might not have been indexed.

 ```
 python classify_text_tutorial.py query index.json "$(cat resources/query_text.txt)"